INSIDE: The Ultimate Guide to Santa Claus Secret Forest of Joulukka in Lapland, home of the REAL LIFE SANTA and his Lapland Elves.

 Although Ned is certain it’s a front.

-He thinks the Santa’s real toy factory is actually underground, only accessible through a magic door somewhere inside.
+He believes that Santa’s real toy factory is actually underground, only accessible through a magic door somewhere inside this cabin.

 “It’s just not big enough, Mum”